simonlovesyou/Colormeans/README.md

 - Further improve the algorithm for adding extra clusters when necessary.
 - Add support for node.js
 - Add resize option for larger images.
+- Add option to calculate euclidean distance with triangle inequality for possible speed improvement.
+- Minified version.

 ### Known issues
 - Will fail when the number of colors to be retrieved from an image exceeds the number of unique colors in the image.
+- The canvas may be tained in Chrome if you run the script locally without a web server.
+ * (Workaround) Run the script on a local server.

 ### Thanks
-To Anna Päärni and Christian Fischer for discussing and what improvements can be made to the original algorithm.
+To Anna Päärni and Christian Fischer for discussing the algorithm and possible improvements.

 ### Creator
 [simonlovesyou](https://github.com/simonlovesyou)